wp-plugins/optima-express/readme.txt

 = Register =

-After you have activated the plugin, click on the 'Register' link which is found on the side menu under Optima Express Information &gt; Register.
+1. To obtain your Registration Key, go to your iHomefinder Control Panel and Navigate to Account Setup > General Settings.
+Find the section titled 'Registration Key'.
+Highlight this key and then right click > Copy.

-Insert your registration key and click 'Save Changes'.
-See the FAQ for information about acquiring a registration key.
+2. Go back to your WordPress Admin panel and navigate the left menu to find Optima Express Information > Register.
+Paste in your registration key and click 'Save Changes'.

 = Modify Permalinks =